Dameme1/OpenAvenuesMedicareInvestigators/README.md

 # Medicare Investigators - OpenAvenues

 In continuation of my Exploratory Data Analysis [here](https://github.com/Dameme1/EDA-OpenAvenues/blob/main/Tameem_Exploratory_Data_Analysis.ipynb).
-I will be using that cleaned data and merge it with a nationwide dataset of doctors/clinicians from the CMS.gov website
+I will be further cleaning that data and merge it with a nationwide dataset of doctors/clinicians from the CMS.gov website

+This final project can be viewed [here](https://github.com/Dameme1/OpenAvenuesMedicareInvestigators/blob/main/Data_Analysis.ipynb).

 #### Dataset